jonathantito/SungrowInverterOpenWRT/README.md

 Currently does not support any writing to holding registers.

+It has been modified to run on OpenWRT because a `pip install` or `pip install git+forked_repo_modified` was unavailable on the OpenWRT device.

+## Modification notes

+Original SungrowInverter repo was based on two dependencies: `pycryptodomex` and `pymodbus`.

+### PYCRYPTODOMEX

-For OpenWRT the library `pycryptodomex` is available by [default](https://openwrt.org/packages/pkgdata/python3-cryptodomex).
+For OpenWRT the library `pycryptodomex` is available by [default](https://openwrt.org/packages/pkgdata/python3-cryptodomex) with version `3.10.1`

-## For more than one version of the same library (for our case: pymodbus)
+### PYMODBUS

+Pymodbus version is bounded to python version so we installed two versions of pymodbus, being the first one `pymodbus 2.5.3` by default on the image for the gateway and the second one `pymodbus 3.1.3`.

+*TODO*: update the entire code of orchestra-gateway to use an upadated version of pymodbus

+#### Installing the second version of PYMODBUS

-`pip install pymodbus>=3.0.0 --target=/PATH/TO/deps/pymodbus`
+`pip install pymodbus==3.1.3 --target=/PATH/TO/deps/pymodbus`

 Invoke it on the code as: